mkcjeb/mkcjbantugon.github.io/_posts/2019-10-14-dead-or-alive.md

 As the player, you will find yourself trapped in a room, navigating through a sequence of trials and questions.
 Your survival depends on relying on your wit and creative problem-solving skills to persevere and crack the challenges that lie ahead.

 Anticipate the unexpected in this game, comprising <u><font color=blue>three stages</u></font> featuring some unforeseen twists distinct from those depicted in the movie-adapted version.
-You will face different challenges with <b>Kings of</b> <b><font color=red>Hearts, Diamonds</b>,</font> or <b>Spades</b>.
+You will face different challenges with Kings of Hearts, Diamonds or Spades.
 It involves a mix of chance and strategy, testing the player's decision-making skills and wit.
 Players progress through challenges, face unique scenarios, and ultimately aim to escape the Python Escape Room.

 Best of luck on your journey!